nazmulhasanDEV/bankingApp.frontend/README.md

 # Notes:

-==> Check jsconfig.json, .eslintrc.cjs, .prettierrc, and vite.config.js file for understanding absolute import, prettier and indentation issue
-==> Absolute import is more likely professional and easy to maintain app then dir based imports
+==> Check jsconfig.json, .eslintrc.cjs, .prettierrc, and vite.config.js file for understanding absolute import, prettier and indentation issue.
+Absolute import is more likely professional and easy to maintain app then dir based imports